observablehq/plot/README.md

 })
 ```

-Plot supports many different types of scales.
-While you can set the scale type explicitly via the *scale*.**type** option, often the scale type is inferred automatically from the associated data: strings and booleans imply an ordinal scale; dates imply a UTC scale; anything else is linear.
+Plot supports many scale types.
+You can set the scale type explicitly via the *scale*.**type** option, but typically the scale type is inferred automatically from the associated data: strings and booleans imply an ordinal scale; dates imply a UTC scale; anything else is linear.
 Plot assumes that your data is consistently typed, so inference is based solely on the first non-null, non-undefined value.
 We recommend explicitly coercing types when loading data (*e.g.*, d3.autoType or Observable’s FileAttachment).
-Certain mark types also imply a corresponding scale type; for example, the [Plot.barY](#barY) mark implies that the *x* scale is a band scale.
+Certain mark types also imply a scale type; for example, the [Plot.barY](#plotbarydata-options) mark implies that the *x* scale is a band scale.

 The following numeric quantitative scale types are supported: